sergei-mironov/git-powercommit/README.md

 5. As one of its first steps, powercommit script pins the current state of the repo with the `powercommit` branch.
 On the tip of this branch, it creates the stash capturing the currently modified files.
-Here is how to undergo all the
+Here is how to revert repo to the state just before `git powercommit` was called:
-   changes:
     ```sh
     git reset --hard "powercommit"; git stash pop; git branch -D "powercommit"
     ```